Rotation sets and axes in the fine curve graph for torus homeomorphisms: Introduction

 \subsection{Rotation sets and algebra}

 The aim of the present paper concerns the group $\mathrm{Homeo}_0(T^2)$ of homeomorphisms of the two-dimensional torus that are isotopic to the identity.
 Our results relate the \emph{rotation set}, a classical invariant from dynamical systems, to the algebra of this group, via its action on the \emph{fine curve graph}.
 We will recall the definition of the rotation set in section~\ref{sec:rotation-set} below; for the moment, let us just say that it is a compact and convex subset of the plane, associated to a given element of our group $\mathrm{Homeo}_0(T^2)$, which is defined up to integer translations.
+We state three results relating the rotation set to the algebra of the group.
+The first theorem is a kind of Tits alternative; the second gives a criterion for two elements to generate a free group; the third one for positive stable commutator length.

+\begin{maintheorem} Let $G$ be a subgroup of $\mathrm{Homeo}_0(T^2)$ which contains some element $f$ whose rotation set $\mathrm{Rot}(f)$ has interior.
+Then one of the following possibilities occurs:

+\begin{enumerate} \item $G$ contains a free group, generated by some power $f^n$ of $f$ and some conjugate of $f^n$; \item $G$ or a subgroup of index $2$ of $G$ fixes every backward shadowing equivalence class of $f$, or every forward shadowing class of $f$. \end{enumerate} \end{maintheorem} The \emph{forward shadowing class} of a point $x$ is the set of points whose positive orbit stays a bounded distance from the positive orbit of $f$ in the universal cover.
+This is a non-trivial equivalence relation, in the sense that it contains uncountably many distinct equivalence classes, see section \ref{sec:tits} below for more details.

+We mention that there are other Tits alternatives for homeomorphism groups of surfaces \cite{HX, Dagger3}, which assume much stronger conditions on an element of the group -- namely being a (pseudo-)Anosov -- but also find stronger constraints in the case where no free group is found -- namely fixing a (singular) foliation up to index $2$.

 \begin{maintheorem} Suppose $f,g \in \mathrm{Homeo}_0(T^2)$ so that the rotation sets $\mathrm{Rot}(f), \mathrm{Rot}(g)$ have interior, and are not homothetic.
 Then there exists $N>0$ such that $f^N$ and $g^N$ generate a free group, all elements of which have a rotation set with non-empty interior. \end{maintheorem} Here two sets $C,C'$ are said to be homothetic if there exist $\lambda \in \mathbb{R} \setminus\{0\}$ and $v \in \mathbb{R}^2$ such that $C'=\lambda C + v$.
 In the next theorem the set $C$ is said to have a point symmetry if there is some vector $v$ such that $C = -C + v$. \begin{maintheorem} Suppose $f \in \mathrm{Homeo}_0(T^2)$ so that the rotation set $\mathrm{Rot}(f)$ has interior, and $\mathrm{Rot}(f)$ has no point symmetry.
 Then $\mathrm{scl}(f) > 0$ in $\mathrm{Homeo}_0(T^2)$. \end{maintheorem}